IgorWnek/deno-aidevs-cli/README.md

-# Web Page Fetcher CLI
+# Deno AI Devs CLI

 A command-line tool to fetch and display web page content, with form submission capabilities and AI-powered question answering.

 This is my project developed during the AI Devs 3 course in which I was a participant.

 More about AI Devs 3 [here](https://www.aidevs.pl/).

 This is entirely created by me and my AI assistants. 🤖🚀

 This is my first project in Deno.
-Why?
-For fun and learning.
+Why? 🤔 For fun and learning. 🧠

 ## Features